-- Mounting on a mounting stand with the SSH/IQ sun shield: The SSH/IQ sun shield provides enough space for the Universal Transmitter and two MIQ modules (section 3.6.2). - Mounting on the SD/K 170 sun shield The SD/K 170 provides room for the Universal Transmitter.
-The sun shield can be mounted on round or square section pipes (e.g. rails) with the aid of the MR/SD 170 mounting kit (section 3.6.3).
+Mounting on a mounting stand with the SSH/IQ sun shield: The SSH/IQ sun shield provides enough space for the Universal Transmitter and two MIQ modules (section 3.5.2).

 • Wall mounting:

 The Universal Transmitter or MIQ module is permanently screwed to a wall.
 For wall mounting, use the WMS/IQ mounting set (see chapter 10 ACCESSORIES AND OPTIONS).